nanoutils/nanoutils/docs/docs/methods.md

 ```

 ::: warning
-It may contain side-effects if a function changes elements of an array
+It can have side-effects if you mutate an initial array
 :::

 ## `forEachObjIndexed`

-Walks over an object with a function which can access keys and values
+Iterates over `object`s' `key`-`value` pairs

 ```js
 import { forEachObjIndexed } from 'nanoutils'